Anyone born in 2009 or earlier (12+) is eligible for the vaccine.

 Step 3: Get the vaccine

 You will have the option to receive a paper and digital copy of your immunization record card.
-By registering for Health Gateway, you will be able to access your digital immunization record card.
+Learn more about immunization records.